-Patients commented positively that staff were attentive, caring and warm.
+Patients commented positively that staff were amazing, caring and kind.
 We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.
 Patients could choose whether they saw a male or female dentist.